Project Background for Rural School Bus Pilot Project

 This project is driven by three main goals: to reduce children’s exposure to harmful pollutants, to speed adoption of zero-emission technologies, and to fulfill recommendations set forth in CARB’s SB 350 Barriers Report and Final Guidance Document.

-CARB has taken several actions to reduce children’s exposure to vehicle-related pollutants during their school bus trips.
-Under the Truck and Bus Regulation, all school buses are required to have a particulate matter exhaust filter; either original manufacturer equipment or retrofit, or they must operate less than one thousand miles per calendar year.
-School buses of any fuel type are restricted from school bus idling at or near public or private schools, drivers are required to turn off engines immediately upon arrival at a school, and restart no more than thirty seconds before departure.
+CARB has taken several actions to reduce childrens' exposure to vehicle-related pollutants during their school bus trips.
+Under the Truck and Bus Regulation, all school buses are required to have a PM exhaust filter; either original manufacturer equipment or retrofit, or they must operate less than one thousand miles per calendar year.
+School buses of any fuel type are restricted from school bus idling at or near public or private schools, drivers are required to turn off engines immediately upon arrival at a school and restart no more than thirty seconds before departure.
 Finally, school bus fleets must regularly test for excessive smoke.

-Along with regulatory requirements, financial incentives are a major part of CARB’s efforts to ensure clean school buses are operating at our schools and in our neighborhoods.
-CARB has been working to provide financial incentives for school districts to replace older diesel-fueled school buses for nearly twenty years, starting with the Lower-Emission School Bus Program in 2001, with the goal of reducing children’s exposure to harmful diesel exhaust.
+Along with regulatory requirements, financial incentives are a major part of CARB’s efforts to ensure clean school buses are operating for our students and in our neighborhoods.
+CARB has been working to provide financial incentives for school districts to replace older diesel-fueled school buses for over twenty years, starting with the Lower-Emission School Bus Program in 2001, with the goal of reducing children’s exposure to harmful diesel exhaust.

 Project Funding